CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 ---

 ## Day 1 — Define & Explore
-*Focus: questions, hypotheses, context; add at least one visual (photo of whiteboard/notes).*
+*Focus: Exploring management actions around linked disturbances

 ### Our product 📣
-- Outline a “threshold prevention dashboard” that surfaces leading indicators and recommended management responses for watershed coalitions.
+- A synthesis of management actions that occur after wind, fire, insect/path, and drought management actions in order to prevent future wildfires.

 ### Our question(s) 📣
-- How can we combine remote sensing and management logs to flag when conservation practices are losing effectiveness?
-- What indicators give managers enough lead time to intervene before rangelands cross a productivity threshold?
-- How do we communicate uncertainty so partners trust and act on the dashboard signals?
+- What management actions take place after drought, windstorm, fire, and insect/path to prevent future wildfires?
+-Ie. how are managers breaking disturbance links in order to prevent future catastrophic disturbances and tipping points?

 ### Hypotheses / intentions 📣
 - We think that blending soil moisture anomalies with grazing rotation adherence will reveal early warning signs.